v-cakoll/docs.pl-pl/docs/standard/serialization/how-to-qualify-xml-element-and-xml-attribute-names.md

 ---
-title: 'Instrukcje: kwalifikowanie elementu XML i nazw atrybutów XML' ms.date: 03/30/2017
+title: 'How to: Qualify XML Element and XML Attribute Names' ms.date: 03/30/2017
 dev_langs:
 - csharp